 - Select the Grant this account required roles and permissions check box to automatically assign the ApplicationImpersonation role.

-Make sure the account that you use is a member of the Organization Management group and has been granted the Role Management role upfront.
+Make sure the account that you use is a member of the Organization Management group and has been granted the Role Management role in advance.
 Otherwise, the automatic assignment of the ApplicationImpersonation role will fail; an organization will not be added.

 - Select the Configure throttling policy check box to set the throttling policy for the account being used to Unlimited.

-- Click Advanced if you want to skip one or more SSL verifications and select any of the following check boxes:
+- Click Advanced if you want to configure whether to connect to the Microsoft Exchange server using SSL and to skip one or more SSL verifications.
+To do this, select or clear any of the following check boxes:

 - Skip certificate trusted authority verification

 - Skip certificate common name verification